mellon85/oh-my-bash/README.md

 If you would like to override the functionality of a plugin distributed with Oh My Bash, create a plugin of the same name in the `custom/plugins/` directory and it will be loaded instead of the one in `plugins/`.

+### Headless installation

+To install oh-my-bash in headless mode run the installer script with the environment variable `OSH_HEADLESS` set to `1`.

 ## Getting Updates

 By default, you will be prompted to check for upgrades every few weeks.
 If you would like `oh-my-bash` to automatically upgrade itself without prompting you, set the following in your `~/.bashrc`: